jaisimhamanipatruni/Boston_Dynamics_Atlas/README.md

 ## Overview

-This is the code for [this](https://youtu.be/lXZ6y3lMymM) video on Youtube by Siraj Raval on the Boston Dynamics Atlas Robot.
+This is  on the Boston Dynamics Atlas Robot.
 It's a bipedal robot walking simulation using the [pybullet](https://pypi.org/project/pybullet/) library.

 ## walking_simulation_example.py